The RPI Playhouse needs your help.

 • CASA held their 2023 Lunar New Year celebration in the Playhouse.
 (This was the last event before the Playhouse flooded.)

 With the Playhouse’s closure, these events and more are moving to venues that are either less capable, more expensive, or far away from campus.
-It’s not healthy for clubs to have to keep doing this.
-Especially not when the Players were more than willing to help other clubs put on shows in the Playhouse.
+It’s not healthy for these clubs or their audiences to have to keep doing this.

-At the campus level, losing this venue means losing the technical and artistic opportunities that the Playhouse affords for everyone.
-Want to learn computer networking?
-Become a systems administrator for the Playhouse.
-Want to practice what you learned in your architecture classes?
-Design the set for a show.
-Want to experiment with complex lighting designs or spatial audio setups?
-You can do both at the same time.
+At the campus level, losing this venue means losing the technical and artistic opportunities that the Playhouse afforded for everyone.
+If you wanted to learn computer networking and get experience managing a network, you could've become a systems administrator for the Playhouse.
+If you wanted to practice what you learned in your architecture classes, you could've designed the set for a show.
+If you wanted to experiment with complex lighting designs or spatial audio setups, you could've done both at the same time.
 There have been instances of class projects being work that was done in the Playhouse.
-And that’s before even mentioning how the Playhouse was a social, cross-discipline hub that let people learn the communication and leadership skills that are necessary for succeeding in any kind of job - something that many alumni have attested to.
+And that’s before even mentioning how the Playhouse helped people learn the communication and leadership skills that are necessary for succeeding in any kind of job - something that many alumni have attested to.
 All of these opportunities are lost without the Playhouse or an equivalent space.

 There's a reason the Playhouse is showcased on every tour of RPI that prospective students take.
 It matters to the student experience.
 It's a boon for the students, both professionally and recreationally.
 It's painful to see what RPI is losing without the Playhouse or any building like it.